Is that all problems that I have with NoSQL?

 - A caching database where you know exactly what you need and you can query easily by key value (but even in this case, think of other solution in SQL first, like materialized views, triggers,…).

 SQL, on the other hand, is built for complex data structure with efficient join ability.
-I would say it is suitable for almost all the other cases 😂.
-If I am building a product, very likely, my answer will be SQL.
+I would say it is suitable for almost other cases 😂.
+If I am building a new product, very likely, my answer will be SQL, except for some very particular reasons.

 - Most business will become more and more complicated, no doubt.
 You can never live without relational model or join ability.
 Let me repeat it: NEVER EVER.